Are Keywords a Thing of The Past?

 Understanding Co-Occurrence

-For example, If you search “beach vacation to Hawaii” and then search “surfing in Hawaii” the search engine takes note.
+For example, if you search “beach vacation to Hawaii” and then “surfing in Hawaii,” the search engine takes note.
 If enough people search those two terms concurrently, then the search engine begins to assume that when people vacation to Hawaii, it’s because they want to surf.
-This may affect the results of a search so when someone searches “beach vacation to Hawaii” they are met with a page on “Hawaii’s best surfing beaches”.
+This may affect the results of a search, so when someone searches “beach vacation to Hawaii,” they are met with a page on “Hawaii’s best surfing beaches.”

 Co-occurrence identifies related searches and groups that information together to give better results based on what is intended in the search, and not just the words.